AndrewCrossman/DSPS_ACrossman/HW7/README.md

 ### Connor Mooney:
 Preprocessed the data.
 Plotted the TSNE projection.
 Created agglomerative clustering dendrograms and 2D agglomerative clusters plot.

-## Questions
-1. This homework was about applying various clustering methods to a multidimensional dataset.
-Most of the algorithms produced similar results.
-2. The hardest part of this homework was trying to understand the high-dimensionality of the dataset, and visualizing how the distances between each point, the intracluster variances, and their projections into a two-dimensional space.
-3. The easiest part of this homework was calculating the pairwise distance matrix, though it took a long time to run.
-4. I learned that the Manhattan Distance can be obtained from the Minkowski metric

 ## Summary
 1.**What was this homework about?
 Relate it to what we discussed in class.**

 *The goal of this homework was to apply various clustering methods to a multidimensional dataset.
 Most of the algorithms produced similar results.*

 2.**What was the hardest part of the homework for you?**

 *The hardest part of this homework was just trying to understand the high-dimensionality of the dataset, and consequently, visualizing how the distances between each point, the intracluster variances, and their projections into a two-dimensional space*